andrew/ultimate-awesome/README.md

 - [awesome-frontend-graph-library](https://github.com/feakin/awesome-frontend-graph-library) - Awesome frontend graph theory library for Feakin, like model, layout, algorithm.
 - [awesome-computational-intelligence-in-sports](https://github.com/firefly-cpp/awesome-computational-intelligence-in-sports) - A collection of literature on the use of computational intelligence methods in sports.
 - [awesome-stellar](https://github.com/francescomalatesta/awesome-stellar) - A curated list of Stellar services and tools for software developers.
-- [Awesome-Specialized-Medical-LLMs](https://github.com/FreedomIntelligence/Awesome-Specialized-Medical-LLMs) - A collection of research on specialized medical LLMs for specific diseases and distinct medical specialties, organized by ICD-10 chapters.
 - [awesome-data-visualization-solution](https://github.com/FreezeSoul/awesome-data-visualization-solution) -  收集了市场上的一些数据可视化方案，包括常见商业方案和一些相关的开源组件等，持续更新.   *** Data Visualization (数据可视化) ***.
 - [awesome-europython2015](https://github.com/Friz-zy/awesome-europython2015) - Materials from europython2015.
 - [awesome-bayes](https://github.com/hectormz/awesome-bayes) - A curated list of awesome Bayesian statistics blogs and resources.